denglert/manuals/vim/vim.md

 ### Moving around the file

-Go the beginning of the file:
+Move cursor the beginning of the file:

 ~~~~
 gg
 ~~~~

-Go the end of the file:
+Move cursor the end of the file:

 ~~~~
 G